Tencent/tencent-ml-images/README.md

 ### Download
 [[back to top](#)]

-The image URLs and the corresponding annotations can be downloaded from [here](# xxxxx)   in "data/train_urls.txt".
+The image URLs and the corresponding annotations can be downloaded from [train_url.txt](	https://tencent-ml-images-1257811961.cos.ap-guangzhou.myqcloud.com/train_urls.txt).
+Please move the downloaded txt file into `data/`.
 The format is as follows

 ```